Code-Institute-Submissions/CI_MS3/README.md

+** **

 ## Features

+* Responsive on all screen sizes.
+* Each page includes a navigation bar.
+* Each page includes a footer with copyright information and social media links.
+* The landing page includes a short explanation of the site's purpose, as well as links to recipes sorted by their category.
+There are also links to sign up or log in to the site.
+* The Sign up page contains a form that lets users register an account.
+* The Log in page contains a form that allows users to log in to their account.
+* Users who log in gain access to the New Recipe link.
+This page includes a form that allows users to submit their own recipes to the site.
+* Users who log in gain access to the Profile link.
+This page allows users to view, edit and delete recipes they have uploaded.

 **Features To Implement**

-Ratings & Comments - It would be a helpful and nice feature if users could rate the recipes and comment on them.
+* Ratings & Comments - It would be a helpful and nice feature if users could rate the recipes and comment on them.

-Images - Ideally, image submission should happen through uploading the files themselves rather than entering a URL due potential issues with images hosted elsewhere.
+* Images - Ideally, image submission should happen through uploading the files themselves rather than entering a URL due potential issues with images hosted elsewhere.

-More detailed userpages - The site is ‘communal’ in a way and it would be a beneficial feature if users could upload an image of themselves and perhaps an About section where they can write a bit about themselves and their particular interests related to cooking.
+* More detailed userpages - The site is ‘communal’ in a way and it would be a beneficial feature if users could upload an image of themselves and perhaps an About section where they can write a bit about themselves and their particular interests related to cooking.

-Following users - A feature to allow users to follow others and get notifications about recipes added.
+* Following users - A feature to allow users to follow others and get notifications about recipes added.

-A search functionality for keywords to help people find what they want once the collection size increased
+* A search functionality for keywords to help people find what they want once the collection size increased.

 ** **